When we say the term “Digital Transformation,” what do we actually mean?

 Business to Consumer (B2C) companies, such as those in retail, need to operate a just-in-time supply chain to ensure the right amount of stock in the shops at the right time.

 Real-time operations are key here.
 A firm of lawyers doesn’t have that business issue.
 They are focused on large amounts of sensitive data, bound by regulation and the need to effectively communicate and share relevant documents.

 Therefore, there is a key role to play for companies such as Clovertec to invest time with customers to fully understand the specifics of their industry any compliance requirements and business goals in order to apply the right technology.

 The objective of this consultative process is to deliver tangible business outcomes akin to those in my example.

-There are a couple of additional really important elements of digital transformation that are critical to success.
+There are a couple of additional and really important elements of a digital transformation strategy that are critical to success.

 The other success factor is adoption.
 An idea born at board level, then executed without the buy-in, education and adoption of the whole workforce will fail.